thescalaguy/blog/source/_posts/Learn-you-a-SQL-for-Great-Good.md

 ---

 Lately I have been spending some time on [Reddit's /r/SQL](https://www.reddit.com/r/SQL/) and a question that comes up frequently is where to find good resources to learn SQL.
-If you are looking to start a career in data engineering or business intelligence then familiarity with relational databases and SQL is a must.
-This post traces a learning path to level up your SQL skills.
-I will list down courses, books, and webistes which you can use to level up your SQL skills.
+This post traces a learning path.
+I will list down courses, books, and websites which you can use to learn SQL.

 ## Getting Started

-The first step in the learning path is to get comfortable with the relational model.
-Simply put, when data is stored in a relational form it is stored in tables and rows.
-Organizations big and small use relational databases to store and access their data.
+The first step is to get comfortable with the relational model.
 Depending on whether you prefer books or courses, you can pick one of the following.

 ### Course - [Databases: Relational Databases and SQL](https://www.edx.org/course/databases-5-sql)